 - Info & Contacts

-There are no activity reports for Denison.
+The Global Volcanism Program has no activity reports for Denison.

-There are no Weekly Reports available for Denison.
+The Global Volcanism Program has no Weekly Reports available for Denison.

-There are no Holocene eruptions known for Denison.
-If this volcano has had large eruptions prior to 10,000 years ago, information might be found in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).
+The Global Volcanism Program is not aware of any Holocene eruptions from Denison.
+If this volcano has had large eruptions (VEI >= 4) prior to 10,000 years ago, information might be found on the Denison page in the LaMEVE (Large Magnitude Explosive Volcanic Eruptions) database, a part of the Volcano Global Risk Identification and Analysis Project (VOGRIPA).

 There is no Deformation History data available for Denison.

 There is no Emissions History data available for Denison.

 |Mount Denison lies in a poorly known section of Katmai National Park that contains one or more mostly ice-covered vents.
 The slopes of ice-mantled Mount Denison are seen on the right half of the photo, between the sharp-topped peak on the right-center horizon and the flatter peak at the extreme right.
 The rounded peak on the horizon beyond the slopes of Denison is Mount Steller volcano, and the summit ridge of Snowy volcano forms the far left skyline in this NE-looking view of the crest of the Alaska Peninsula range.

 Photo courtesy of Alaska Volcano Observatory, U.S. Geological Survey, 1997.